SilasDemez/ThiccTacToe/README.md

 ## Installation
-*Item 1 On the right under releases download ThickTacToe.exe and execute it (only for Windows) *Item 2 In the out folder the installer is located.
+* On the right under releases download ThickTacToe.exe and execute it (only for Windows)
+* In the out folder the installer is located.
 Execute it and it should work (only for Windows).